Adult Intensive Care Unit (4 Central Wing)

 Be aware that we cannot accommodate requests to change the timing of tests or procedures because they are determined and scheduled by each patient's medical needs.

 We ask that all personal belongings, such as clothing, jewelry and wallets, be taken home for safekeeping.
 Watches, rings, earrings and necklaces can interfere with medical procedures and are easily lost.
 If your loved one uses glasses, dentures or hearing aids, please inform our nurses and tell the bedside nurse any time you bring an item or take it home.
-We strive to keep an accurate log of items kept at each patient's bedside.
+We strive to keep an accurate log of items kept at each patient's bedside, but we are not responsible for any lost or stolen items.

 Artificial flowers, cards, non-latex balloons and personal photos are always welcome.
 To control infection, fresh flowers and plants are not allowed in our ICU.